rmm286/backman_smooth_turning_path_generation/README.md

 The returned path then has member data which contains the sequence of states from start to goal as well as controls.

+A few other functionalities are provided by the class:

+* If the user desired to plot a path with a specific turning type instead of the shortest path of any type, the user can choose to specify the path parameters with `setNominalCurvatures` and then instead of calling `planShortest()` call `plan()`

+* The path can be plotted using `plotPath()`

+* Control inputs can be plotted with `plotControls()` once the final path has been returned (plan or planShortest has been called).

 ## External Links